 Final expense insurance policies are primarily for people who cannot qualify for a better option because premiums can be higher than other insurance types.
 However, people with serious health conditions may not be eligible for final expense insurance but could be a potential candidate for guaranteed issue policies that, as a rule, have a 2-year waiting period before the benefits can be paid.
 In other words, if the insured person passes away during the waiting period, the beneficiaries do not stand to receive the death benefit, but instead, they will receive a return of the paid premiums plus interest.

-Death benefits range from $2,000 to $50,000 and can be used by the beneficiaries as they see fit.
+Death benefits provided by Final expense range from $2,000 to $50,000 and can be used by the beneficiaries as they see fit.
 Typically these policies are aimed at people between 45 and 85 years old.
 Those younger than 55 can generally qualify for a $50,000 death benefit while those at age 76 may only qualify for up to $25,000.

 Premiums for final expense are affordably priced due to the smaller benefit compared to most life insurance policies, which can have benefits of $250,000 or higher.
 Your monthly premium can remain the same for the life of your policy, never increasing even if you develop a health condition.
 Your premium will depend on your age, health and other lifestyle factors.
 Generally, The younger you are when you apply for a policy, the lower your premiums will be.

 Final expense aims to cover the roughly $9,000 in expenses for funeral and burial services.
 Beneficiaries have a lot of costs to cover in a short span of time upon your death, which is why planning for the expense is crucial.
 Some policies include documentation to help you prepare your final arrangements, which will be relayed to the family when the time comes.